Caraveo/zia/README.md

 # ZiaCoin Network

 ZiaCoin is a modern cryptocurrency implementation focused on security, privacy, and user-friendly features.
-Built on the foundations of Bitcoin Core, ZiaCoin adds enhanced functionality while maintaining the robust security model of its predecessor.
+Built on the foundations of ZiaCoin Core, ZiaCoin adds enhanced functionality while maintaining the robust security model of its predecessor.

 ## Features